eguevara/JavaTraining/notes/oracleTraining.md

+* Section 6 Loop Constructs

+#Enthuware

+* A break statement with no label attempts to transfer control to the innermost enclosing switch, while, do, or for statement;
+* A continue statement with no label attempts to transfer control to the innermost enclosing while, do, or for statement;

 * Section 6 Part 1: Method Basics, Method with Arugments and Return Values, Appy Static Keyword to metohd and Fields
     - [modifers] return_type method_idenfity([arguments])